w3c/wai-curricula/content/designer/instructions-and-feedback.md

 Students should be able to:

-* explain how people with disabilities rely on instructions and feedback to understand and interact with components such as forms and widgets
+* explain how people with disabilities perceive and understand instructions and feedback to  interact with components such as forms and widgets
 * provide overall instructions to help users understand and interact with forms and widgets, such as:
   * allowed data formats
   * required and optional input
   * explanations of what will happen when a change in a control results in a change of context
   * ways to stop and resume sessions
-* provide clear instructions about the current and total number of step and about existing time limits in a form
+* provide clear instructions about the current and total number of steps and about existing time limits in a form
 * provide meaningful and descriptive notification messages about imminent time limits, errors, successes, or any other event resulting from user input
 * ensure that notification messages are easy to understand and can be distinguished from any other component
-* provide suggestions for error correction when they are known
+* provide suggestions for error correction when the suggestions are known
-* provide clear warnings about imminent time limits,, and ensure mechanisms are available to stop and extend time limits
+* provide clear warnings about imminent time limits, and ensure mechanisms are available to stop, adjust, and extend time limits
 * create designs that allow for mechanisms to reverse, check, and confirm submissions in legal or financial transactions
 * identify related requirements for developers to ensure that instructions and feedback can be programmatically associated with their corresponding control or component